 - Machine made nails and screws weren't made until the mid 1800s, so their presence can indicate modernity.

 Leather, silk damask, and wool moreen were the main chair upholstery materials used.
-Upholstered rockers were popular in the Victorian era because it wasn't until this time that fabrics could be mass produced and coil springs were invented.
+Upholstered rockers were popular Victorian era chairs because it wasn't until this time that fabrics could be mass produced and coil springs were invented.
 Upholstered rockers are sometimes called Lincoln rockers because President Abraham Lincoln was sitting in one the night he was assassinated at Ford's theater.

 Identifying Types and Styles of Antique Rocking Chairs